 Jeanie says she has been fortunate to win the support and funding of the hospital management who could see the value of the clinic to the community.

 Alexandra is a small community, two hours north of Melbourne, with a population of 2600.
 Like most country towns, locals typically say they would prefer to receive their medical treatment and care in the community rather than be transferred to a metropolitan hospital.
 Whilst the hospital is equipped to treat and care for most people, sometimes a patient’s illness will see them transferred to the city for specialist treatment or closer monitoring.
-Without a clear Advance Care Directive or a substitute decision-maker, patients are transferred to Melbourne.
+Without a clear advance care directive (ACD) or a substitute decision-maker, patients are transferred to Melbourne.
 Unfortunately, some people spend their last days away from their community.